php-enqueue/enqueue-dev/docs/bundle/async_events.md

         tags:
             - { name: 'kernel.event_listener', async: true, event: 'foo', method: 'onEvent' }
 ```

+That's basically it.
+The rest of the doc describes advanced features.

+## Advanced Usage.

 You can also add an async listener directly and register a custom message processor for it: